The best masks for the Omicron outbreak

 When you’re shopping for your next mask, here are the key things to consider.

-Which?, the UK equivalent of Consumer NZ, tested a bunch of reusable face coverings available over there and was able to come up with some conclusions about what types do the best job.
-Three-layer masks were much better at filtering particles than single-layer masks.
-Those with disposable filter inserts as the middle layer were most effective and blocked 95% of particles.
-Which? recommended tightly woven cotton if you’re deciding between fabrics but said ones made with a mix of different fabrics such as cotton, polypropylene and polyester were ideal.
+Which? the UK equivalent of Consumer NZ, tested a bunch of reusable face coverings last year and found three-layer masks were much better at filtering particles than single-layer masks.
+Those with disposable filter inserts as the middle layer were most effective.

 Other features to consider include:

 Whether it has a nose wire so you can mould it to your face to get a good fit.

 Whether it attaches to your head with ear loops (and whether those are adjustable) or ear ties, or around the back of your head.

 If you wear glasses, you may find a mask that sits further up your face allows you to put your glasses over the top of the mask and prevent fogging.

 Whether it can be put in the wash with the rest of your washing or whether it needs handwashing.

 Avoid masks that have a valve.
 The valve filters what you’re breathing in but not what you’re breathing out – so you’re only protecting yourself.
 If you have a mask with a valve, cover the valve with surgical tape both inside and out.
 The tape on the inside prevents you breathing virus onto others.
 The tape on the outside shows people you’ve covered the valve.

 Shields offer extra eye protection, but they should be worn in addition to face masks and not instead of.